chazzpm/aFICSCHASS/_posts/2020-01-18-00aFICSVision.md

 This blog is an effort to build a *culture of innovations and disruptions* [vmware-2018] based on a reflection about the **mindset of science in football** with **machine learning ML data science** efforts and discipline to achieve:

-{% include info.html text="
-    - Paternships building an ecosystem focused on our costumers (talents, families, teams, tournaments, leagues) by connecting all of them through a new language game and by turning disruption into opportunities to innovatein football together"%}
+    - Paternships building an ecosystem focused on our costumers (talents, families, teams, tournaments, leagues) by connecting all of them through a new language game and by turning disruption into opportunities to innovatein football together

-{% include info.html text="
-    - Drive our efforts by innovating with purpose toward a self-actualization of the aFICS vision"%}
+    - Drive our efforts by innovating with purpose toward a self-actualization of the aFICS vision

-{% include info.html text="
-    - Resilience for our aFICS vision by embracing change and diversity to drive innovation in order to create an organization capable to react to an onslaught challenges and coming out even stronger and robust."%}
+    - Resilience for our aFICS vision by embracing change and diversity to drive innovation in order to create an organization capable to react to an onslaught challenges and coming out even stronger and robust, and

-{% include info.html text="
-    - Foster diversity, in a culture of innovations that has to be pervasive across everything we do, to create the ability to disrupt ourselves."%}
+    - Foster diversity, in a culture of innovations that has to be pervasive across everything we do, to create the ability to disrupt ourselves.

 ## 0.2.
 Cultural Traits for Footballers with an Identity
 **Football** is a *spatial evolutionary social game* in the center of our enterprise culture.
 A **synergistic environment with